 Red Cap Vineyards were founded by husband and wife Tom and Desiree Altemus.
-They manage a 6-acre vineyard nestled among the Ponderosa Pine trees, high on the ridge line of Howell Mountain at about 1900 feet.
-One doesn’t need to drive far from the floor of Napa Valley for a completely different feel, both in soils, elevation, vegetation, smells and microclimate.
+They oversee a 6-acre vineyard nestled among the Ponderosa Pine trees, high on the ridge line of Howell Mountain at about 1,900 feet.
+One doesn’t need to drive far from the floor of Napa Valley for a completely different feel, both in terms of soils, elevation, vegetation, smells and microclimate.
 And their property is a good example of this; the air feels fresher up here, it smells like a similar elevation in the Sierra Nevada mountains due to the surrounding vegetation.
 This site is above the fog line; during clear days where fog encapsulates most of the valley below, up here the mornings are filled with sunshine.

 Tom became a vintner in a fairly short amount of time.
 Originally from Philadelphia, he took a job with IBM after college.
 Transferring with the company first to Boulder Springs and later to San Jose, his first introduction to Napa Valley was through several business trips where he began to explore fine wine.
 Making a complete career change in the late 1990s Tom enrolled in the California Culinary Academy in San Francisco and after graduating soon thereafter started working at some of California’s finest restaurants from Los Angeles to San Francisco.
-It was during a stint at a restaurant in St. Helena that he met Red Cap’s current winemaker, Rudy Zuidema.
+It was during a stint at a restaurant in St. Helena that he met Red Cap’s winemaker, Rudy Zuidema.
 Rudy has made the wine every year since their inaugural vintage in 2005.

-NOTE: In 2022, winemaker Chris Klein purchased Red Cap Wines (but not the Red Cap property) from Tom and Desiree.
 Chris was born in Napa and raised in St. Helena.
 His family has been involved for many years in the wine industry including an aunt, who worked for Grgich Hills.
 His parents founded Allora Vineyards, which is where Chris learned winemaking, especially from their winemaker at the time, Rudy Zuidema.
+Considering Rudy, a mentor, Chris even refers to his own career as a ‘Rudyism” as he is now providing consulting services for several small Napa Valley based wine brands.

 Once someone sees the soil of this vineyard site one quickly determines how Tom and Desiree decided upon the name Red Cap.
-The soil is noticeably red and rocky, featuring iron-rich volcanic soils that have been oxidized over time due to exposure to the elements.
+Its profile is noticeably red and rocky, featuring iron-rich volcanic soils that have been oxidized over time due to exposure to the elements.
 The soils are also nutrient poor, not necessarily bad for growing premium wine grapes, however Tom introduces small amounts of organic material each year next to the vine trunks.

-The swinging boy on the label often immediately gets the attention of those who are seeing the wines for the first time.
-Tom & Desiree have three children and were inspired to create a label such as this one to “…represent the spirit of wonder and fun that we all try to embody on a daily basis.”
+The swinging boy on the label often immediately captures the attention of those who are seeing the wines for the first time.
+Tom & Desiree have three children and were inspired to create a label such as this one to, “…represent the spirit of wonder and fun that we all try to embody on a daily basis.”
 The image of this swinging boy was designed by talented Camas, Washington based scratchboard illustrator, Roger Xavier.

 Tom’s true passion is in the vineyard and as he says, “this is his best job to date”.
 We can see why after visiting; the vineyards grow in a very zen-like location and are surrounded by tall pine trees; this is hillside Napa Valley at its best.